ExLeonem/exp-cli/README.md

 4. Adding the place where the binary is to the Path

-**Note:** The directory where the binary is needs to be writeable, because the CLI will be persisting entries into a DETS File.
+**Note:** The directory of the binary needs to be writeable because the CLI will persists entries into dets files.

 <!-- If [available in Hex](https://hex.pm/docs/publish), the package can be installed
 by adding `exp` to your list of dependencies in `mix.exs`: